dragoispas/dungeon-game/README.md

 ====

 - cannotSpawnLRoomBottomLeft and other 3 not working properly, commented them for now (will always only spawn 4 L rooms because cannotSpawn goes true after first spawn even though it should be able to spawn more)

+- first room does not open and close doors

+- add the new tiles to all room types

+- add shadows to walls